ATidiane/MailingIt/README.md

     '[Gmail]/Suivis'
     '[Gmail]/Tous les messages'

-And you can add many many filters in the parameters, in this exemple i added just ON and FROM but you can use the link below in the chapter *Sending emails and Text messages*, section *Performing the search*, to add more parameters:
+And you can add many many filters in the parameters, in this exemple i added only ON and FROM but you can use the link below in the chapter *Sending emails and Text messages*, section *Performing the search*, to add more parameters:

 https://automatetheboringstuff.com/chapter16/